bluelight773/bluelight773.github.io/_posts/2020-09-26-axis-aggregate-methods-numpy-pytorch.md

 Thus, in short, **summing with `axis=0` on a 2D array means summing the rows.**

-For completeness, we can apply the other computation methods on a pytorch 2D `tensor`.
+For completeness, we can apply the other aggregate methods on a pytorch 2D `tensor`.
 It is worth noting that in pytorch, the parmeters `axis` and `dim` can be used interchangeably and that we need to use `float` (decimal) values rather than `long` (integer) values in order for the `mean` method to work.
 Thus, we convert `t_2d` into a `float` tensor.
 ~~~python
 t_2d = tensor([[1, 2, 3],
                [4, 5, 6]]).float()